trbehera/docs/docs/iot-platform-sdk/running-the-demo.md

 It sends REST call to To0Scheduler repeatedly at an interval (in seconds) specified by the property to0.scheduler.interval, at the URL defined by the property to0.rest.api.

-By default, the server is started using HTTPS.
+By default, the server starts by using HTTPS.
 The keystore and truststore information can be configured, but the Mutual Transport Layer Security (TLS) authentication settings must be left untouched:

 ```
 server.ssl.key-store-type=PKCS12 (Key-store type, Configurable)